The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Heterogeneous Treatment Effects

-The relationship between ATE and CATE implies that the GRF captures heterogeneous effects out-of-sample.
-Figure \ref{fig2_CATE_ATE}B also allows us to compare the average CATE to the ATE within each decile as a measure of how well-calibrated the GRF is.
-The ATE grows monotonically across CATE deciles, but the variation across deciles is larger in the actual data (the ATEs) than predicted by the GRF (the CATEs).\footnote{Formally, the best linear predictor test of \cite{chernozhukov2015} tests if the GRF can predict the correct mean effect, and variation around this mean.
+Figure \ref{fig2_CATE_ATE}B also compares the average CATE to the ATE within each decile to assess how well-calibrated the CATE estimates are.
+Although the ranking is correct, the true variation across deciles (in terms of ATEs) is larger than what is predicted by the CATEs.\footnote{Formally, the best linear predictor test of \cite{chernozhukov2015} tests if the GRF can predict the correct mean effect, and variation around this mean.
 In our case, the estimated mean effect is well calibrated (in the full sample, the average CATE is similar to the ATE), but the variation across deciles is underestimated.
 For the mean we estimate $\alpha=1.06$ and for the variation, $\beta=1.57$.
-Both are significantly different from zero at conventional levels.} The GRF thus manages to accurately rank workers across deciles, but underestimates the quantitative differences across these ranks.
-This pattern caries over to other cuts of the data based on CATE as analyzed below, and we therefore focus on the ATE estimates whenever we discuss magnitudes.
-Figure \ref{fig2_CATE_ATE}B also plots \say{doubly robust} Agumented Inverse-Probability Weighted (AIPW) estimates of the average effect for each CATE decile.
-The small differences between the AIPW estimates and the unadjusted ATE estimates suggest that our basic matching procedure is sufficient to adjust for differences in observables, and we therefore primarily rely on the unadjusted ATE estimates in the remainder of the paper.
+Both are significantly different from zero at conventional levels.} The GRF thus accurately ranks workers, but underestimates the magnitude of differences across these ranks.\footnote{One reason could be that the GRF estimates are regularized, and hence compressed toward the mean.} This pattern caries over to other cuts of the data based on CATE as analyzed below, and we therefore focus on the ATE estimates whenever we discuss magnitudes.
+Figure \ref{fig2_CATE_ATE}B also plots averages of doubly robust Augmented Inverse-Probability Weighted (AIPW) scores in each CATE decile, which provide alternative estimates of treatment effects.\footnote{AIPW scores are based on CATEs, as well as on the treatment and outcome models estimated by GRF.
+They provide a way of calibrating the CATE estimates.
+Alternative ways of calibrating CATE estimates are suggested by, for instance, \cite{vanderlaan2023}.
+We prefer to focus on within-decile ATEs for simplicity.} The small differences between the AIPW estimates and the ATE estimates suggest that our basic matching procedure is sufficient to adjust for differences in observables, and we therefore primarily report the unadjusted ATE estimates.

-The outcome used in the GRF estimation is the first-year earnings losses, but in Figure \ref{fig2_CATE_ATE}C we show that this model also capture heterogeneity in long-term consequences (here, earnings in $t+3$), something we return to below.
-Furthermore, Figure \ref{fig2_CATE_ATE}D shows that the underlying processes are stable enough to predict heterogeneous effects of displacements that occurred \textit{after} our estimation period.
-Here, we apply the decile assignments to workers impacted by displacements during $2015-16$, i.e., a full decade after the median year in our training sample.